 - What is the difference between a thesis tutor for writing and an individual writing tutor?

-Academic Support Services is a two-person staff department within the division of Student Services.
-We are David Gruber, Assistant Dean of Students for Academic Support, and Miguel Rodriguez, Tutor Program & Quantitative Skills Coordinator.
+The Office of Academic Support is a two-person staff department within the division of Student Life.
+We are David Gruber, Director of the Office for Academic Support, and Miguel Rodriguez, Tutor Program & Quantitative Skills Coordinator.
 We report to Julie Maxfield, Associate Dean of Students.

 We are housed in the Academic Resource Center/Dorothy Johansen House (“The DoJo”).

 - Oversight of the peer tutoring program, including drop-in tutoring and the Writing Center

 - Group workshops for quantitative and study skills.